wolfy-j/goffli/README.md

-# Goffli is programmable ffmpeg wrapper with ability to share snippets using GitHub Gist.
+# Goffli - when you hate to google ffmpeg snippets.